schbm/gotastructs/readme.md

 # gotastructs

 Gotastructs is a collection of Go datastructures.
-They may be useful as reference or starting point.
-This is a personal exercise and reference packet.
-The stuctures are not thoroughly tested and if you wish to use them concurrently additional steps are required.
+> The stuctures are not thoroughly tested and if you wish to use them concurrently additional steps are required.

 ## Containers